Athenex Inc. (ATNX) Reveals an Earnings Mystery

 ATNX’s Market Performance

-ATNX stocks went up by 9.43% for the week, with a monthly jump of 9.38% and a quarterly performance of -56.20%, while its annual performance rate touched -88.14%.
-The volatility ratio for the week stands at 11.66% while the volatility levels for the past 30 days are set at 9.62% for Athenex Inc. The simple moving average for the period of the last 20 days is 8.52% for ATNX stocks with a simple moving average of -59.93% for the last 200 days.
+ATNX stocks went up by 6.73% for the week, with a monthly drop of -5.74% and a quarterly performance of -58.38%, while its annual performance rate touched -88.35%.
+The volatility ratio for the week stands at 11.28% while the volatility levels for the past 30 days are set at 9.78% for Athenex Inc. The simple moving average for the period of the last 20 days is -5.21% for ATNX stocks with a simple moving average of -64.03% for the last 200 days.

 Analysts’ Opinion of ATNX